snej55/kahoot/README.md

 pip install kahoot
 ```

-Other required libraries (for some scripts):
+Or just do:
 ```
-pip install rich requests
+pip install -r requirements.txt
 ```

 ### The different scripts: